desconexo/highlight_text/example/README.md

 TextHighlight(
     text: text, // You need to pass the string you want the highlights
     words: words, // Your dictionary words
-    textStyle: TextStyle( // You can set the style, like a Text()
+    textStyle: TextStyle( // You can set the general style, like a Text()
         fontSize: 20.0,
         color: Colors.black,
     ),